abhik-01/Data-Visualizer/README.md

 <h1 align='center'>Data Visualizer</h1>

 This is a Data Visualizer to show the market value of every individual player of Fifa 2019.
-I've used the Fifa 2019 dataset from kaggle.com for this project.
+I've used the [Fifa 2019 dataset](https://www.kaggle.com/karangadiya/fifa19) for this project.

 First, I've cleaned the data
 by removing unncessary columns.
 For this I've used `Pandas`.